Importance of Vocabulary for ACT

 5. Do Not Forget to Revise Weekly

 All that you have learnt during the week will go in vain if you do not develop the practice to revise.
 For revising you can try this strategy of dividing your week into week days and weekends.
 On the week days, you try collecting and learning new words.
 On the weekends you take out all the flash cards and without seeing the word meanings and usage, you tell the meanings.
 You can again write a passage and see how many new words have been incorporated in the passage by you.
-This will help you to boost your confidence related to the ACT test vocabulary.
+This will help you to boost your confidence related to usage of words and vocabulary.

-Thus, it can be concluded that in order to have a good score in the ACT test vocabulary, only knowing the meanings of words is not enough.
+Thus, it can be concluded that in order to have a good score in the test, only knowing the meanings of words is not enough.
 You must know how to use the words and for that good vocabulary is the key to success.